Welcome to our free course on object-oriented PHP (OOPHP) for WordPress. This course explains the following:

 - How object-oriented code can best fit into the broader WordPress software system.

-After the main course content, we link you to our courses on the two most important object-oriented systems in WordPress: WP_Query
+After the main course content, we link you to our courses on the two most important object-oriented systems in WordPress: WP_Query and the Widgets API.

 Before we dive in, an invitation.
 If you want to better understand modern WordPress development, have a look at our full “learn WordPress development” course, Modern WordPress Fast Track.
 It’s the best current guide to WordPress development out there.